TheGhouls/oct/doc/config.rst

 Configuration
 =============

-This section explain all the configurations available with a project
+This section explain all the configurations available for a project

 Basic configuration
 -------------------